-We continue to measure the effects of this program utilizing timeliness of payments by comparing the numbers that are being paid at the Criminal windows.
-We will also be able to measure effectiveness by the amounts collected as compared to the previous year.
+We continue to measure the effectiveness of this program utilizing timeliness of payments by comparing the numbers that are being paid at the criminal case windows and received in the mail.
+We also measure effectiveness by the amounts collected as compared to the previous year, by tracking the number of payments received with statement information enclosed, and by monitoring the number of statements returned due to an incorrect address.